apache/druid/docs/content/development/extensions-core/lookups-cached-global.md

 will not be included in the lookup.

 ### simpleJson lookupParseSpec
 The `simpleJson` lookupParseSpec does not take any parameters.
-It is simply a line delimited json file where the field is the key, and the field's value is the value.
+It is simply a line delimited json file where the field is the key, and the field's value is the value. `maps` is ignored and input data is inserted to default map.

 *example input*